-As part of your residency, you receive an annual membership to Sydney Uni Sport & Fitness (SUSF) and the following entitlements through to the end of the semester 2 examination period:
+As part of your residency, you receive an annual membership to Sydney Uni Sport & Fitness (SUSF) and the following entitlements through to the end of the semester 2 exam period:

-- Both the Sports and Aquatic Centre (SUSAC) and Arena Sports Centre cardio and weights gyms including a complimentary fitness assessment and personal program.
+- Both the Sports and Aquatic Centre (SUSAC) and Arena Sports Centre.
 Visit susf.com.au for centre locations. - Group Fitness classes at SUSAC held in the Group Fitness Room, RPM Studio and Boxing Gym (excludes UNLEASH program).
 Check class timetables online at susf.com.au. - Casual swimming and casual basketball at SUSAC.
 Check lap lane and court availability at susf.com.au. - Access to the Ledge Climbing Centre for indoor rock climbing and bouldering. - Join any SUSF club (fees apply, refer to individual clubs) and to hire courts for individual use.